The Eastern Front 1941 - 1943

-Our nine-day tour visits many significant sites and allows us to enjoy the Victory Day Parade in Kursk and we travel the breadth of this vast battlefield visiting preserved trenches and gun emplacements.
-At Stalingrad (now Volgograd) we see buildings left just as they were in 1942 including the basement in which Field Marshal Paulus surrendered.
-The tour necessarily involves much travelling due to the distances involved - internal air-travel to Stalingrad is by scheduled Aeroflot Airbus flights, rail travel is overnight in comfortable 1st class sleeping accommodation (two berth compartments), whilst the remainder of the nights are spent in the best available tourist hotels in this area.
+A great opportunity to explore Russia, our nine-day tour visits many significant sites associated with The Great Patriotic War and includes the Victory Day Parade in Kursk, where we travel the breadth of this vast battlefield visiting preserved trenches and gun emplacements.
+At Stalingrad (now Volgograd) we see buildings left just as they were in 1942, including the basement in which Field Marshal Paulus surrendered.
+The tour necessarily involves much travelling due to the distances involved.
+Internal air-travel to Stalingrad is by scheduled Aeroflot Airbus flights, rail travel is overnight in comfortable 1st class sleeping accommodation (two berth compartments), whilst the remainder of the nights are spent in four star hotels.

 “The duty of the men at Stalingrad is to die”.